na-na-hi/renget/archive/vffr2.md

 **S-valks**
-*Herrscher of Rebirth* (HoRb)		/ Limited &nbsp;&nbsp;&nbsp;&nbsp;Replacement for Senti (HoS) as phys supporter, and MPE as psy phys dps, Deereele is a &nbsp;&nbsp;&nbsp;&nbsp;new mixed phys crit/bleed main support/psy dps.
-Motif stig wise, she's another B-locked &nbsp;&nbsp;&nbsp;&nbsp;valk, but since she's a herrscher, you can move Senti's set over to her to patch the gap - &nbsp;&nbsp;&nbsp;&nbsp;note that in bleed comps, her motif still is worse than 2pc holmes.
+*Herrscher of Rebirth* (HoRb)		/ Limited &nbsp;&nbsp;&nbsp;&nbsp;Replacement for Senti (HoS) as phys supporter, and MPE as psy phys dps, Deereele is a &nbsp;&nbsp;&nbsp;&nbsp;new mixed phys main support/psy dps.
+Motif stig wise, she's another B-locked &nbsp;&nbsp;&nbsp;&nbsp;valk, but since she's a herrscher, you can move Senti's set over to her to patch the gap - &nbsp;&nbsp;&nbsp;&nbsp;note that in phys bleed comps, her motif is still worse than 2pc holmes.

 *Stygian Nymph* (SN)					/ Dorm (as of v5.0) &nbsp;&nbsp;&nbsp;&nbsp;Was a do-all semi-powercreep character.
 AOE as light seele, ST as dark seele.
 Released just